TymB4r/Solitaire/README.md

 # Klondike Solitaire (C++ Console)

-A C++20 console implementation of Klondike Solitaire with basic features including undo support (up to 3 moves).
-Built using CMake 3.29+.
+A C++ console implementation of Klondike Solitaire with basic features including undo support (up to 3 moves).
+Built using CMake.

 ## Requirements